retirement-home/senior/README.md

 senior rm example2.com
 ```
 `senior show` has the option `-k` or `--key` to only print the value of a `key: value` pair.
-The special key `otp` creates the one-time password from the otpauth-string:
+The special key `otp` creates the one-time password from the otpauth-string.
 ```sh
 $ senior show example.com
 mysecretpassword